adamancer/stitch2d/README.md

 The following arguments can be used to tweak the behavior of OpenCV:

 *  **-matcher**: Specifies the algorithm used for feature matching.
-Must be either "brute-force" or "flann"; "brute-force" is the default.
+Must be either "brute-force" or "flann"; "brute-force" is the default. **Note:**
+   The flann matcher has proven unreliable and is currently disabled.
 *  **-scalar**: Specifies the amount by which to resize source tiles before attempting to match features.
 Must be a decimal between 0 and 1;
    the default value is 0.5.
 Smaller values are faster but potentially less